If You Have Ghosts (True Detective): Critical reviews

 Derek Lawrence of Entertainment Weekly wrote, "We're now into the second half of True Detective's eight-episode third season, and while 'If You Have Ghosts' provided more questions than answers, the episode was worth the ride based solely on the final 10-plus minutes, which reunited Roland and Wayne in 2015."
-Amy Glynn of Paste gave the episode a 8.8 out of 10 and wrote, "Time might or might not be a flat circle.
+Amy Glynn of Paste gave the episode an 8.8 out of 10 and wrote, "Time might or might not be a flat circle.
 What's 100% clear is that it's a bitch."

 Keith Phipps of Vulture gave the episode a 2 star rating out of 5 and wrote, "There comes a point in every season of a television series attempting to tell one long, sustained story when it becomes obvious whether the show has a story that needs a certain number of episodes to be told, or whether those running it are trying to stretch a story that could be told much more swiftly over a set number of episodes. [...]
 Unfortunately, we seem to have reached it with 'If You Have Ghosts',' the fifth episode of True Detective's third season, which parcels out little bits of narrative between moments of character development that either don't work as well as they should or repeat moments we've already seen.
 The bits that don't feel clumsy stir a sense of déjà vu."
 Tony Sokol of Den of Geek gave the episode a perfect 5 star rating out of 5 and wrote, "True Detective's 'If You Have Ghosts' may be the most well rounded of the season's episodes.
 It is at turns heartbreaking and heart-stopping.
 It plows some very deep pain, but closes with the biggest shot of hope the series has yet offered.
 We know it won't last long.
 That's too bad for the characters, but great for the audience."
 Scott Tobias of The New York Times wrote, "After last week's booze-soaked wallow in the creator Nic Pizzolatto's worst instincts, it felt great to see True Detective move forward on the case again, even with the occasional hitch in its step."